What I Do

 More About Me

 I guess you could call me a serial micro-entrepreneur.
-For the past ten years, I have been involved in the personal care products industry as a business, and in sustainable gardening as a hobby.
+For the past 14 years, I have been involved in the personal care products industry as a business, and in sustainable gardening as a hobby.
 My growing awareness of the overuse of toxic synthetic chemicals inside and outside the home prompted me to reevaluate both my activities and my consumer choices.
-And then I discovered Ed Brown and his films, and I fell down the Rabbit’s Hole.
+And then I discovered Ed Brown and his film Unacceptable Levels, and I fell down the Rabbit’s Hole.
 Or maybe I should say, I DOVE down the Rabbit’s Hole.
 More of that story here.

 Our world is finally waking up to the realization that we have a big problem, and it’s not going away on its own.
 I’m glad the “green” movement is in our faces every day now, but it’s so easy to become overwhelmed, desensitized, and complacent.
 Each of us must take action, and do what we can with our own bodies, in our own homes, in our own small ways.
 My goal is to be a positive force for a healthier world.
 Except for synthetic medications that my body needs to survive in this day and age, I avoid putting anything in or on my body or inside or outside of my home that will wash down the drains and pollute the environment.
 It’s the old adage, “If you’re not a part of the solution, you’re part of the problem.”